neethabk/TESTING/README.md

 # TESTING
-Commit changes and verifying the sync to version One to story
+Commit changes and verifying the sync to version One to story version oNe